Become a Member of the CPA

 - Discounts on materials with various suppliers

-- Weekly e-bulletins, detailing new opportunities, exhibitions, CPA activities, reminders, deadlines and more!
+- Bi-weekly e-bulletins, detailing new opportunities, exhibitions, CPA activities, reminders, deadlines and more!

 The aim of the CPA is to promote and encourage the creation of high quality ceramics.
 Selected membership is a highly regarded title within the studio ceramics industry and is awarded to makers whose work demonstrates a very high technical and aesthetic level of sophistication.